hence-io/hence-inquisitor/README.md

   } else {
     // If no arg list was passed through the CLI, run the default prompts with some specific CLI flag overrides scaffold.start(steps, {
-      debug: !!glush.env.debug // true if a --debug flag is passed in, }, done);
+      debug: !!inquisitor.env.debug // true if a --debug flag is passed in, }, done);
   }
 });
 ```

-### glush.ScaffoldStep
+### inquisitor.ScaffoldStep

 #### Purpose